 Bachelor of ScienceIntegrative Sciences

-The B.S. in Integrative Sciences was designed to start with the basics of biology, chemistry, mathematics and physics, and then allow students the flexibility to concentrate in Biology, Chemistry, Biological Chemistry or Forensics.
+The B.S. in Integrative Sciences was designed to start with the basics of biology, chemistry, mathematics, and physics, and then allow students the flexibility to concentrate on Biology, Chemistry, or Biological Chemistry.

 The Integrative Sciences program produces well-prepared alumni with knowledge in the physical and life sciences as well as practical instrument and technical skills needed to enter graduate school or a career in government or industry.